U.S. News Rankings

 |SAT/ACT scores must be received by||May 1|

-The student-faculty ratio at University of Arizona is 21:1, and the school has 34.8 percent of its classes with fewer than 20 students.
-The most popular majors at University of Arizona include: Business, Management, Marketing, and Related Support Services; Social Sciences; Biological and Biomedical Sciences; Psychology; and Visual and Performing Arts.
-The average freshman retention rate, an indicator of student satisfaction, is 77.8 percent.
+The student-faculty ratio at University of Arizona is 22:1, and the school has 36.5 percent of its classes with fewer than 20 students.
+The most popular majors at University of Arizona include: Business, Management, Marketing, and Related Support Services; Social Sciences; Biological and Biomedical Sciences; Psychology; and Health Professions and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 78 percent.

-University of Arizona has a total undergraduate enrollment of 30,665, with a gender distribution of 47.7 percent male students and 52.3 percent female students.
+University of Arizona has a total undergraduate enrollment of 31,565, with a gender distribution of 47.7 percent male students and 52.3 percent female students.
+At this school, 21 percent of the students live in college-owned, -operated, or -affiliated housing and 79 percent of students live off campus.
 University of Arizona is part of the NCAA I athletic conference.

 |Student gender distribution|